-b) Action taken c) Decision justification and documentation d) Requests filled Operatio onal Duties 12345. situations.
+b) Action taken c) Decision justification and documentation d) Requests filled Operation onal Duties 1.
+Monitor drills, exercises, and emergency response activities for safety.
+Identify and mitigate safety hazards and situations.
 2. Stop or modify all unsafe operations.
 3. Ensure that responders use appropriate safety equipment.
 4. Think ahead and anticipate situations and problems before they occur.
 Anticipate situation changes, such as severe aftershocks, in all planning.
-Closing D Down 1.
+5. Keep the Site Commander advised of your status and activity, and on any problem areas that now need or will require solutions.
+Closing [Down 1.
 When authorized by SC, deactivate the unit and close out all logs.
 Provide logs and other relevant documents to the Documentation Unit.
 Return equipment and reusable supplies to Logistics.
-Operati ons Chief Check/Se Operations Chief manages the direct response to the disaster, which can include the following: Site Facility ecurity, Search & Rescue, Medical, Student Care, and Student Release.
-Staff is assigned to assist with the jobs. a checklist of responsibilities.
+3. Operati ons Chief Check/Se Operations Chief manages the direct response to the disaster, which can include the following: Site Facility ecurity, Search & Rescue, Medical, Student Care, and Student Release.
+Staff is assigned to assist with the jobs a checklist of responsibilities.
 Start-up Actions 1.
-2. 3.
 Check in with Site Commander for situation briefing.
-Obtain necessary equipment and supplies from Logistics.
-Put on position identifier, such as vest, if available.
-Operatio nal Duties 1.
-2. Assume the duties of all operations positions until staff is available and assigned.
-As staff is assigned, brief them on the situation and supervise their activities, utilizing the position checklists.
-3. 4.
-If additional supplies or staff is needed for the Operations Section, notify Logistics.
+2. Obtain necessary equipment and supplies from Logistics.
+3. Put on position identifier, such as vest, if available.
+Operation onal Duties 1.
+Assume the duties of all operations positions until staff is available and assigned.
+2. As staff is assigned, brief them on the situation and supervise their activities, utilizing the position checklists.
+3. If additional supplies or staff is needed for the Operations Section, notify Logistics.
 When additional staff arrive, brief them on the situation, and assign them asneeded.
-Coordinate Search & Rescue operations.
+4. Coordinate Search & Rescue operations.
 Appoint S&R Team Leader to direct their operations if necessary.
-5. 6.
-As information is received from Operations' tasks and priorities.
-As information Evaluation Analysis and/or the Site Commander.
-Inform the Plans Chief of Operations' tasks and priorities.
+5. As information is received from Operations staff, pass it on to Situation Analysis and/or the Site Commander.
+6. Inform the Plans Chief of Operations' tasks and priorities.